 We’ll send your application to your prospective faculty, who will review your research outline and academic background.
 If they feel they can support your research, they’ll invite you to an interview.
 We interview all postgraduate research applicants before we can offer a place.
 Interviews can take place in person on campus, or via Skype if you're unable to travel to campus.

 We’ll give you feedback on your application within four to six weeks.
-If we make you an offer, you can reply via our online application portal.
-If you want to change your entry month, email our Research Admissions Team to request a deferral.
+If we make you an offer, you can reply via the application portal.

 If at any point you need further help or advice, please contact our Research Admissions Team.